 ✔ Streamlines speed optimization with a single plugin

-✔ Simplifies migration through their own plugin
+✔ Simplifies manually transferring and migrating your website through their own plugin

 ✔ Not using cPanel and instead aims for a more user friendly interface

-✔ High quality support that responds fast
+✔ High-quality support that responds fast

-✖ Slightly more expensive
+✖ Much more expensive

 ✖ Requires SMS and bank verification